jwoos/gtfs_util/README.md

-# MTA
+# GTFS Parser

 ## What?
+This is a library to work with GTFS data.

-This is a Python library to provide access to MTA's API.
-It will try to accommodate your needs by doing as little or as much work you want it to do.
+~This is a Python library to provide access to MTA's API.
+It will try to accommodate your needs by doing as little or as much work you want it to do.~

 The general high level functionality is as follows: